w3c/ServiceWorker/implementation_considerations.md

 Once a Service Worker is a match for a particular navigation, a Service Worker instance is created (if one isn't already running) using the previously cached scripts.
 It's reasonable to assume that all of the scripts required to start the worker will be in the local cache at this point, so there's little reason to worry about network speed or flakiness here (disk flakiness is another question entirely, see "Racing Allowed" below).

 Next, an event is dispatched to the now-running worker.
 If the worker's event handler doesn't call `e.respondWith()`, no further script is implicated in servicing the fetch and normal resource loading can proceed as per usual.
-If the worker _does_ take a crack at responding to the event, the worker's life is typically extended to enable it to do whatever (asynchronous) work it needs to do to respond.
+If the worker _does_ take a crack at responding to the event, the worker's life is typically extended to enable it to do whatever work it needs to do to respond (asynchronously, via the `Promise` provided to `respondWith()`) .
 Once the worker is done handling the event (or not), the UA _is free to shut the worker down_ and only revive it again for the next event.

 It bears repeating: if no event's lifecycle is keeping the SW alive, UA's can shut them down and reclaim whatever resources they might have been using.
 If this doesn't warm your cold, cold implementer's heart then you might truly be dead inside.
+The opportunities to trade space for speed (and vice versa) are massive.
+The freedom to start and end SWs at a time of your choosing is the stuff good optimization strategies are made off.

 ### Install